yococonocomo/recipes/guacamole.md

 # Ingredients
 - avocado
-- lemon
+-- lemon
 - tomato
 # Instructions

- put it *all* in the blender
+Put it *all* in the blender